Last Updated on April 1, 2022

 Niagara Falls Tourism – for free booklets and visitor’s guides

 For more free information visit NiagaraFallsTourism and either download the visitor’s guides or enter your information and they will mail you a packet of travel information.
-These are nice handy resources to take with you on your trip to see the falls.
+These are nice handy resources to take with you on your trip to see the falls and will provide even more ideas about what to do in Niagara Falls in winter.